 This leads me into the dishonesty of digital content.
 Storytelling is completely absent now.
 It’s non-existent.
 Each piece of content that comes out, serves a much higher purpose; to be click bait.
 It’s for the views, the likes, the impressions, the shares etc. The quality and relevance of this content is no longer important.
-It’s the results.
+It’s all about the results.
 The problem is, these results are misconstrued.
-They’re based on a structure that doesn’t monitor the quality but just the mere numbers.
+They’re based on a structure that doesn’t monitor the quality, but just the mere numbers.
 The other problem is that this saturates the landscape for people who are actually making good content.
 No wonder digital still gets a stigma in the design industry.
 As someone who works in digital design, I know this problem all too well.
 When pushing out content that is aimed at a younger audience, it can be hard to break into this landscape.
-The challenge is to not disregard the way things are now but to understand them and use it to our advantage.
+The challenge is to not disregard the way things are now, but to understand them and use it to our advantage.

 I’m personally sick of seeing misleading social accounts, trying to be something they are not.
 It’s too easy for people to pick up their phones and become Social media ‘celebrities’.
 These people are narcissistic above anything else.
 There is nothing we gain from watching them, unless they have skills or talent.
 It’s the black mirror of our society.
 Someone told me recently that someone’s kid wanted to be a Youtuber when they grew up, as opposed to perhaps joining the public service and doing something admirable or worthwhile.
 How did we get to that point where a kids dream job is to film themselves playing video games?